genesys-samples/DataActionsWorkshop/content/_index.md

 ---
-title: "Introducción a las acciones de datos"
+title: "Introduction to Data Actions"
 chapter: true
 weight: 1
 ---

-# Serie de talleres de Genesys
+# Genesys Workshop Series

-## Bienvenido al taller de Acciones de Datos de Genesys Cloud
+## Welcome to the Genesys Cloud Data Action Workshop

-### Objetivos de aprendizaje
+### Learning Objectives
-**En este taller usted aprenderá...**
+**In this workshop, you will learn...**

-1. Cómo definir acciones de datos
+1. How to define data actions
-2. Los diversos componentes de la acción de datos
+2. The various data action components
-3. Cómo analizar una respuesta JSON
+3. How to parse a JSON Response
-4. Cómo crear un Cliente OAuth e instalar la integración
+4. How to create an OAuth Client and install the integration
-5. Cómo construir una acción de datos
+5. How to construct a data action
-6. Cómo solucionar problemas de solicitudes fallidas.
+6. How to troubleshoot failed requests.